 DIY herbal tooth powder can be mixed together in just 5 minutes.
 It is inexpensive and healthy for your teeth, stimulating your gums, and refreshing for your mouth.

 Dental hygiene is a major budget item with toothpaste, dental floss, mouth wash, teeth cleaning, and dental visits taking a big bite out of the family budget.
 Yet dentistry comes with risks of heavy metal exposure, fluoride poisoning, and even death.
 Avoiding the dentist by having strong teeth and practicing natural hygiene is a good self-care strategy.

 This toothpowder is rich in herbal antimicrobials as well as trace minerals and calcium that your teeth need to remineralize and remain strong.
 The baking soda alters the pH in your mouth reducing the bacteria load that contributes to cavities.
 The herbs are antimicrobial and stimulate circulation in your gums, while the calcium and trace minerals help to rebuild your tooth enamel.

 DIY herbal tooth powder can be part of a healthy self-care program that works to keep your teeth strong and avoid unnecessary dental trauma.
-This is the tooth powder recipe I developed for my own family, that has a barely noticeable, pleasant, flavor.
+This is the tooth powder recipe I developed for my own family, that has a barely noticeable, pleasant, flavor and has helped us with preventing our own tooth decay.

 DIY Herbal Tooth PowderPrint